I’m Elle, a blogger and coach helping moms ditch shame & perfectionism so they can take care of themselves, too.

 That feeling of not being enough, being inadequate…The fear that if you don’t show up perfectly you won’t be accepted or liked…The constant hustle trying to people-please and prove your worth…The belief that you don’t deserve the same care and support as others…

-During pregnancy and postpartum you can go through so much unspoken shame – about your parenting, changing body, need for breaks and self-care, decision whether to return to a job, ability to juggle all the household duties and roles, you name it.
+Throughout motherhood you can go through so much unspoken shame – about your parenting, changing body, need for breaks and self-care, decision whether to return to a job, ability to juggle all the household duties and roles, you name it.

 You carry so much – and that shit gets heavy.